 Iona College offers an MA in Public Relations that shapes students into communications professionals who can champion causes, develop brands, and mold messages.
 Students can specialize in an area of interest, including corporate communications, sports and entertainment public relations, or non-profit communications.
 In all specialty areas, graduates will leave with practical experience through collaboration with agencies, corporations, and media outlets, as well as sharpened creative and analytical skills.

-Interested in reviewing more master’s in public relations programs?
+Interested in reviewing more public relations programs?
 Take a look in our Degree Finder tool and we’ll help you find the school that’s best for your career goals and schedule.

 Our Ranking Methodology